john-cd/rust_howto/bk/src/code_organization/use_keyword.md

 {{#include ../../crates/code_organization/tests/use/use3.rs:example}}
 ```

-Note: Rust doesn’t allow importing two items with the same name into one scope.
+Note: Rust doesn't allow importing two items with the same name into one scope.
 In that case, bring their modules into scope or write their full paths.

 ## Reexport Items with `pub use` {#pub-use}